programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 <div class="alert alert-info">

 OCRmyPDF has many useful parameters to optimize your results.
-See the [documentation](https://ocrmypdf.readthedocs.io/en/latest/cookbook.html).
+See the <a href="https://ocrmypdf.readthedocs.io/en/latest/cookbook.html">documentation</a>.

 </div>